maribernardes/trajcontrol_lisa/README.md

   ros2 launch trajcontrol sequence.launch.py filename:=NAME
 ```
 Defining filename (default=my_data) is optional.
-The file defined by 'filename' is a csv with all experimental data and is it saved as 'data/<NAME>.csv'
+The file defined by 'filename' is a csv with all experimental data and is it saved as 'data/NAME.csv'

-**Move robot to a fixed horizontal position:**
+**Move robot to a fixed horizontal position:**<br>
 You may need to position the robot at a pre-defined X (horizontal) position with Z (vertical) in manual mode.
 This is useful to perform the insertions at the same position with respect to the Aurora (and avoid parts of the measuring volume that are problematic).